On Sandon-type metrics for contactomorphism groups: Obstructions

-This is true, for instance, for some critical $M$ such as cotangent bundles, as well as for some $n$-subcritical $M$ such as linear spaces due to the thesis of Sandon \cite{sandon-thesis}.
-P. Albers pointed out that the methods of \cite{AW} should yield an affirmative answer to this question.
+It could be that $V = M \times S^1$ is orderable for every Liouville manifold $(M, d\alpha)$ which would confirm at least well-definedness of the norm $\nu$ for all $V$ of this kind.
+This is known, for instance, for some critical $M$ such as cotangent bundles, as well as for some subcritical $M$ such as linear spaces due to the thesis of Sandon \cite{sandon-thesis}.
+P. Albers pointed out that the methods of \cite{albers-merry} should prove the result for general $M$.

+Regarding boundedness vs. stable unboundedness, however, little is known so far.
+On the one hand, in case one wished to prove boundedness by using squeezing as in Proposition \ref{prop-nonord} above, it is unknown whether the ideal contact boundary of critical $M$ is orderable or not.
+On the other hand, it is unlikely that the technique of Section \ref{sec:constr} based on stable intersection property might be applicable to proving stable unboundedness for subcritical manifolds with $\dim M \geq 2$.
+Indeed, by \cite[Theorem 6.1.1]{BiCi1}, there are no ``hard" symplectic obstructions to Hamiltonian displacement of a compact subset of $SV=M \times \R_+ \times S^1$ from a given closed subset, so existence of sets with stable intersection property is quite problematic.
+It would be interesting to explore this point further.